kytranada/predict-bot/README.md

 # Discord Grok AI Bot (Python)

-This project implements a simple Discord bot in Python that uses a hardcoded Grok AI prompt to generate insights and supports threaded follow-up Q&A per user.
+This project implements a simple Discord bot in Python that uses a Grok AI prompt to generate insights and supports threaded follow-up Q&A per user.
 The bot listens for messages starting with `/predict` and maintains conversation context for each user.

 ## Features
 - `/predict <your question>`: Runs the hardcoded Grok prompt combined with your question